wxWidgets/wxWidgets/docs/msw/install.md

         > nmake /f makefile.vc BUILD=release SHARED=1 TARGET_CPU=X64

 to build a 64 bit release DLL version from an x64 command prompt.

+TARGET_CPU=ARM64 is supported while TARGET_CPU=ARM64EC is, at present, not supported.

 See [Make Parameters](#msw_build_make_params) for more information about the additional parameters that can be specified on the command line.